ruqqq/bamboo-cctray/README.md

 # bamboo-cctray

 Inspired by https://github.com/chadlwilson/bamboo_cctray_proxy.
-But written in Golang for the CPU and memory conscious people.
+But written in Golang to enable easy running on cross platform.

 ## Usage
 1. Download latest builds for your platform from Actions tab (e.g. https://github.com/ruqqq/bamboo-cctray/actions/runs/893230883)